Getting your Trinity Audio player ready...

 |

-Gordon Trujilo was stacking up wins.
+Gordon Trujillo was stacking up wins.
 In the first two decades of his career, he climbed the ranks at Accenture to become the professional services firm’s global head of digital learning.
 In his seventeen-plus years at Accenture, he worked with clients across the world to transform their learning strategy into business results.
 He then moved to Visa, where he served as the large card payment company’s vice president of learning and development and global head of people systems.

 His career was thriving, but Trujillo found himself at a crossroads.
 After seven years of optimizing the center of excellence he had built from the ground up at Visa, he was ready for a change.
 Though rewarding, the job was missing a sense of fulfillment for him.
 He longed to put down roots, spend more time with family, and make a positive impact on his local community.